High-Value, Fragile & Perishable Items

-United recommends that you do not pack high-value, fragile or perishable items in your checked baggage.
-United will accept such items as carry-on baggage (subject to carry-on baggage allowances) or as checked baggage (subject to checked baggage allowances).
-If you choose to pack high-value, fragile or perishable items in or as checked baggage in connection with travel within the United States, United is not liable for the loss of, damage to or delay in delivery of such items.
-For most international travel, United's liability for destruction, loss, delay or damage to checked and unchecked baggage is limited.
+If you choose to pack high-value, fragile or perishable items in your checked bags or as checked bags for travel within the U.S., we’re not liable for the loss of, damage to or delay in delivery of such items.
+For most international travel, our liability for destruction, loss, delay or damage to checked and carry-on bags is limited.

 - Chinaware, glass, ceramics and pottery